 We have been coming north and staying at Puriri Bay for the last 18 years driving past the Bland Bay camp each time and never once staying.
 This time we had made a point of coming to stay.
 As I mentioned above the price was basically the same as the DOC camp in fact when you factor in running our large fridge and heating system on power rather than gas it was probably cheaper staying in the campground.

-Currently a one night stay is $18 per person but if you are a member of the NZMCA and stay 2 nights or more the rate reduces to $16 per day.
-If you are wanting to stay longer term up till labour weekend they offer $125 per week.
-The camp managers are very thorough checking electrical certificates and NZMCA memberships to make sure these are current.
+Currently, a one night stay is $18 per person, but if you are a member of the NZMCA and stay 2 nights or more, the rate reduces to $16 per day.
+If you want to remain longer-term up till labour weekend, they offer $125 per week.
+The camp managers are comprehensive checking electrical certificates and NZMCA memberships to make sure these are current.

-Bland Bay is this wonderful cove with a sandy beach that gently slopes to the water making a very safe swimming beach, although it was a bit to cold for us to consider in August.
-We did however have a couple of wonderful days mostly with the sun shining, allowing for pleasant walks along the beach.
+Bland Bay is this beautiful cove with a sandy beach that gently slopes to the water, making a very safe swimming beach, although it was a bit too cold for us to consider in August.
+We did, however, have a couple of beautiful days mostly with the sun shining, allowing for pleasant walks along the beach.
 As you can see from the photo we pretty much had the beach to ourselves, so very restful.

-Later that evening the camp managers came around to collect the fees and during the course of discussions we discovered that they were also living in the house on the beach and running the camping area at Elliot Bay for the owners.
+Later that evening, the camp managers came around to collect the fees.
+During discussions, we discovered that they were also living in the house on the beach and running the camping area at Elliot Bay for the owners.
 They must be really busy people during the summer.

 Standing on some rocks that jut out into the water we actually saw a couple of decent size Paraoe swimming around and although the water was clear enough to capture them in this photo they suddenly disappeared as soon as I got out the camera.